Skip to main content Skip to footer

 What are popular stakeholder mapping techniques?

-The power-interest grid, also known as the stakeholder matrix, compares stakeholders’ influence over your project to their level of interest.
-Using a 2×2 grid with “power” on the Y axis and “interest” on the X axis, the more the arrow moves toward the upper left quadrant, the more influential and engaged the stakeholder is.
+The power-interest grid, also known as a stakeholder matrix, compares each stakeholder’s influence over the project with their level of interest.
+Using a 2×2 grid with power on one axis and interest on the other, you can group stakeholders based on how closely they need to be managed, updated, or consulted.
 Here’s how to communicate and engage with stakeholders in each quadrant:

-• Low power/low interest: Keep these stakeholders informed with only the most critical updates.
+• Low power, low interest: Monitor these stakeholders and share only the most important updates

-• Low power/high interest: Keep these stakeholders engaged by involving them in discussions or inviting feedback on specific aspects of the project.
+• Low power, high interest: Keep these stakeholders informed and invite feedback on relevant parts of the project

 A power-interest grid used in stakeholder mapping.